An assemblage of violins, symbolizing payment orchestration

-The Payment Orchestration Layer / POL (or Payment Orchestration Platform / POP, respectively) bundles user and merchant accounts, acquirers, payment providers, fraud detection services, etc. to initiate, validate, route and process transactions involving those parties.
-In addition, it handles payment processes such as reconciliation, billing and settlement, payouts and reporting.
+A Payment Orchestration Layer (POL) – sometimes also called a Payment Orchestration Platform (POP) or a Payment Orchestrator – is the technological framework that manages user and merchant accounts, acquirers, payment providers, fraud detection services, etc., initiating, validating, routing and processing transactions involving those parties.
+In addition, a Payment Orchestration Layer handles payment processes such as reconciliation, billing and settlement, payouts and reporting.

 How a Payment Orchestration Layer connects to external payment providers and third-party feature providers.